uttrly/UTTR/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-Edward Apostol
-Adrian Pearman
-Dimitry Besson
+Edward Apostol, Adrian Pearman, Dimitry Besson